flph/oauth2-social-login/README.md

 #### Social Login Flow

-Simply create a link to the built-in controller to initiate a log in flow.
+* Simply create a link to the redirect login generated url.
 The user will be redirected to the provider login page before they return to your website.

-If an existing user is already linked to the provider account, they will be logged in as that user.
+* If an existing user is already linked to the provider account do the log in as that user.

-If an existing user is not found for the provider account, a new user record will be created and then a link to the provider account will be made before they are logged in as that user.
+* If an existing user is not found for the provider account, a new user record must be created and then a link to the provider account must be made before he is logged in as that user.

-You can also associate a social provider account to an existing user if they are already logged in.
+* You can also associate a social provider account to an existing user if they are already logged in.